11 Easy Ways to Help Children Dealing with Sadness

 Remember, it’s healthy for children to feel sad and talk about their emotions.
 It’s a natural part of life and a way to process challenges to release emotions that can hold them back.

 As a parent or educator, you can equip kids with powerful tools that give them a huge advantage in life.
-Teaching them to navigate their sadness and develop emotional resilience will help them thrive and succeed.
+Using books and activities about sadness can be helpful in navigating their sorrow and help develop emotional resilience to thrive and succeed.

 Sam’s Sadness Slips Out is a story about sadness and coping.
 The reader is not told why Sam is sad, which felt important so that the book could be useful for children experiencing sadness for a range of reasons, whether it be loss of a pet, death of a family member, friendship woes, family sorrow, or anything else.